aime01efh/deep-reinforcement-learning/p1_navigation/README.md

 ### Getting Started

+0. If not available, download and install Anaconda Python via the [miniconda installer](https://docs.conda.io/en/latest/miniconda.html) which includes the `conda` environment management tool.

-1. Create (and activate) a new environment with Python 3.6.
+1. Create (and activate) a new conda environment with Python 3.6.

 - __Linux__ or __Mac__:
 ```bash